 There are actually many parts to the Souk, not just the main tourist areas.
 There is a meat market, textile market, and spice market.

-Perhaps the most beautiful shuk not far fromis Suq al-Qattanin, the market of the cotton merchants.
+The most beautiful shuk is Suq al-Qattanin, the market of the cotton merchants.

 Sometimes called the Suq of Amir Tankaz al-Nasiri, this ancient market is a covered bazaar with pillars and and a beautiful, arched tile roof.